 Despite the central heating, patches of mould have sprouted on our walls and both me and the dog tend to get fatter as our walks get shorter, and the River Alva is often flooded for weeks.
 The air is so damp that clothes won’t dry, even under cover.

 Expat Tip: Most older Portuguese properties don’t have central heating so in practice, one room gets too hot while the others are freezing, and probably damp.
 If you can, you should seriously consider installing central heating.
-We went for a pellet stove so we can programme it to start warming the house before we get home from work and we love it.
+We went for a pellet stove so that we could programme it to start warming the house before we got home from work or a day out and we love it.

 More rain in Portugal than in the UK